Updated: June 16, 2021

 They are also slightly longer, which helps get the game-clinching headshot when you need the extra precision.
 Dual Rumble drives with Red LEDs that flash when vibration is triggered also add a pleasant touch in games.

 The only drawback we can find about it is that they are wired, but even that is not a turn-off.
 Wired is not a concern if you play at a desk or sit fairly close to your screen or TV.
 It is compatible with Xbox One, Xbox One S, Xbox One X, and Windows.

 This is a very straightforward decision to render.
-The PDP Afterglow prismatic Controller is a no brainer if you are in the market for a new controller, and wired is not a problem!
+The PDP Afterglow prismatic Controller is a no-brainer if you are in the market for a new controller, and wiring is not a problem!
 It would be a mistake if you didn’t get this better and cheaper alternative to the original Microsoft controller, and that too with more features.

 Officially licensed by Microsoft, the AFTERGLOW AX.
 1 for Xbox 360 uses the proven ergonomic design of an official Xbox 360 controller.
 The player can change the LED settings for each AFTERGLOW controller to: on, off, or vibration.